 Yura Sapi and Kai Ramey at the Decolonize Unconference in 2019

-Public speaking engagements, interviews, facilitation or something else in collaboration with your community group/organization.
+Public speaking engagements, interviews, facilitation, publications or something else in collaboration with your community group/organization.

 Yura Sapi (they/them) a.k.a.
 Viviana Vargas is a Kichwa indigenous and mestiza, Ecuadorian and Colombian gender non-binary being of this mother Earth.
 Their work extends beyond U.S. borders prioritizing anti-racism and decolonization for our collective liberation.

 Yura creates liberated spaces that uplift, heal, and encourage us to change the world with Advancing Arts Forward, where they offer classes, workshops and educational tools along with anti-racist consulting with the Melanin Collective.
 They host and produce the podcast turned book “Building Our Own Tables,” with HowlRound Theatre Commons which centers creators of color and their solutions for working together that do not replicate white supremacy culture.

 Yura holds a BFA in Theatre Arts from Boston University and an MFA in Performing Arts Management from CUNY Brooklyn College, and they most value their education from the Caribbean Cultural Center African Diaspora Institute’s Innovative Cultural Advocacy Fellowship and artEquity’s National Facilitator Training.